nucypher/nucypher/docs/source/architecture/slashing.rst

 Incorrect re-encryptions are detectable by Bob, who can then send a proof to the protocol to confirm the violation.
 This is enabled by a bespoke zero-knowledge correctness verification mechanism, which follows these steps:

 1. When Alice creates a Kfrag, it includes components to help Ursula prove the correctness of each re-encryption she performs.
 The Kfrag’s secret component (*bn_key*) is used to perform the re-encryption operation.
 The Kfrag also comprises public components, including a point commitment on the value of the bn_key.
-2. When Ursula receives the Kfrag, she checks it is valid – that the point commitment on the secret component is correct.
+2. When Ursula receives the Kfrag, she checks its validity – that the point commitment on the secret component is correct.
 This ensures that she doesn’t incorrectly re-encrypt due to Alice’s error (or attack).
 3. Bob makes a re-encryption request by presenting a capsule to Ursula, and she responds with a Cfrag.
 This contains the payload (a re-encrypted ciphertext) and a non-interactive zero knowledge proofs of knowledge (NIZK).
 4. Bob checks the validity of the Cfrag using the NIZK.
 He verifies that the point commitment corresponds to the ciphertext.
 He also checks that the Cfrag was generated using his capsule, by verifying that it was created with the correct public key.
 5. If any of the verifications fail, then Bob supplies the ciphertext and NIZK to the Adjudicator contract.
 The contract runs extensive verification processes, leveraging optimized ECC algorithms.